gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but the swamp slime was too slick to get a solid grip.

 "Maddy!"
-Sindy squeezed back into the room through the rear door and ran to her sister.
+Sindy ran back into the room.
 With her hands under Maddy's armpits she pulled until her feet slipped out from under her.
 "Get off her!" she shrieked at the tentacle.

-Suddenly Maddy had an idea.
+Panic rising in her throat
-She jackknifed and fumbled with her bootlace, cursing herself for having tied it so well.
+Maddy jackknifed and fumbled with her bootlace, cursing herself for having tied it so well.
 The braided string was clagged with mud and so damp that it might as well have been dipped in glue.
-"Come on come on come on," she muttered frantically.
+"Come on come on," she muttered frantically.
 There!
 Her fingers finally found purchase.
 She pulled one end loose and hastily undid the rest of the knot.

 "Pull!" she yelled at Dockety.
-As the bot hauled back on the tentacle,
+The bot hauled back on the tentacle.
 Maddy braced the heel of her other boot against it and yanked her trapped foot free.
-She was out!

 As she scrambled to her feet
 the tentacle realized its prey had somehow escaped.
-It threw the boot across the room and lashed out, trying to find her again.
+It threw the boot across the room and lashed out again.

+"I've got it!"
+Sindy cried,
+snatching up the boot.

+"Just get out of here!"
+Maddy shouted.
+She threw herself across the room, grabbed the lever that had opened the door, and pushed up with all her might.
+It didn't budge.

+"What about this one?"
+Sindy grabbed the other lever and pushed.
+The light in the handle came on.
 *Clunk!*
-The boot hit the second glass panel on the wall next to the inner door.
-"Grab it!"
-Maddy told Sindy.
-"No, not the boot!
-The panel!
-Press the other panel!"
-She didn't know what would happen, but it couldn't be worse than---

-Sindy slapped her hand hard against the second panel.
-*Ping!*
 Rumbling and grinding,
 the outer door began to close.